Unequal time correlators of stochastic scalar fields in de Sitter space: Explicit calculations

 With Eq.~\eqref{eq:noiseandsigma}, we see that $\Lambda_{3,1}^{-1}$ is the autocorrelation time of the effective colored noise correlation in the vector channel due to the infrared modes while $c\Lambda_{1,1}$ controls the amplitude of the colored contribution.
 In the perturbative regime $m^2>0$, the autocorrelation time is small $\sim 1/m^2$ with small amplitude $\sim\lambda^2/m^2$.
 However the autocorrelation time can be either parametrically large $\sim1/\sqrt\lambda$ with a small amplitude $\sim\sqrt\lambda$ for $m^2=0$, or small $\sim 1/|m^2|$ with ``large'' amplitude $\sim1$ for $m^2<0$.

-We close this Section by comparing the expressions of $\Lambda_{1,1}$ at leading and next-to-leading orders in the $1/N$ expansion as a function of the parameters of the theory for the extreme case $N=2$ in Figure~\ref{fig:LOvsNLO}.
+We close this section by comparing the expressions of $\Lambda_{1,1}$ at leading and next-to-leading orders in the $1/N$ expansion as a function of the parameters of the theory for the extreme case $N=2$ in Fig.~\ref{fig:LOvsNLO}.